 I never chose to become a grieving mother.
 There have been many times when I have wanted to give up

 I have to remind myself to breathe most every day.
-I honestly believe with some things there are just no
+I honestly believe with some things there are absolutely no

 My father passed away after a long battle with pancreatic cancer just a little over a year before my daughter